25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 14. Try Huli Huli Chicken

-If you didn’t know already, this island is full of unique food and local dishes.
-Eating is easily one of the best things to do on Maui Hawaii!
+By now you can probably tell this island is full of unique food and local dishes.
 While you’ll find plenty of fresh poke and acai bowls, what they’re truly known for is Huli Huli Chicken.

 Huli Huli Chicken Maui